Cleaning an Old Cutting Board to Make a Cabin Sign

 Such a great saying, too.
 Makes me want to go on a leisurely walk in a shady, bird-filled forest!

 I hope you enjoyed the evolution of this cleaning this old cutting board to make a cabin sign.
-And speaking of the cabin, here’s the new rental page and information!
+Even though they’ve opted to sell the cabin, I’ll still make a few cabin-inspired projects from time to time!

-If you ever opt to stay there, you will undoubtedly recognize a few projects of mine!
+And if you ever opted to stay there, you undoubtedly recognized a few projects of mine!
 Like this beat up paddle that I rescued and repurposed as a coat rack.

 S